Ledmozero

 Ledmozero (Ледмозеро; Liedmajärvi; Lietmajärvi) is a settlement in the northern part of Muyezersky District in the Republic of Karelia, Russia, located 7 km south-east of Lake Ledmozero.
 Population:

 In 1905, the population of the settlement consisted of six peasant families comprising 12 males and 18 females.

 The settlement is connected to Kochkoma by the Ledmozero–Kochkoma Railway, a part of the Oktyabrskaya Railway system.

+History

+According to the master plan, a settlement was supposed to be built near the railway.
+This area was previously called Gorely Bor due to the fact that the forest here was destroyed by fire.
+Construction began in May 1963.
+The first residential buildings were 4-apartment.
+In 1964, 8-apartment buildings were built.
+In the autumn of 1964, a forestry station was opened in the village.
+Over time, more comfortable houses appeared in the village, two five-storey buildings were built.

 Ledmozero had a status of urban-type settlement until 1991, when it was demoted to a rural locality.